TonyIvchenko/playground/src/disasters/README.md

 - `hazard`: `wildfires` or `huricaines`
 - Legacy `layer`: `risk`, `activity`, `confidence` (all map to the same single hazard overlay)

+The app UI shows `Hurricanes`, but the API still accepts the legacy `huricaines` hazard key for compatibility.

 ## Docker